 Why Invest in a Stop-Loss Insurance Policy?

-By incorporating Stop-Loss into their insurance policy, these self-funded employers are limiting their risk, safeguarding themselves against high claims, and effecting their bottom-line by opting out of expensive, traditional insurance policies.
+By incorporating stop-loss into their insurance policy, these self-funded employers are limiting their risk, safeguarding themselves against high claims, and impacting their bottom-line by opting out of expensive, traditional insurance policies.

 - In 2016, a study revealed that 70% – 75% of Stop-Loss policyholders were reimbursed by a Stop-Loss carrier for at least one high claim.